-Reliance signs definitive agreement with designer Manish Malhotra
+Reliance Signs Definitive Agreement With Designer Manish Malhotra

-New Delhi, Oct 16 (IANSlife) Designer Manish Malhotra and Reliance Brands Limited (RBL) have established a strategic alliance aimed at speeding up the 16-year-old couture house's global expansion goals.
+New Delhi: Designer Manish Malhotra and Reliance Brands Limited (RBL) have established a strategic alliance aimed at speeding up the 16-year-old couture house’s global expansion goals.
 RBL has signed a definitive agreement to invest in founder and creative director, Manish Malhotras eponymous brand for a 40% minority stake.
-This is the brand's first outside investment, as it was previously owned solely by the designer.
+This is the brand’s first outside investment, as it was previously owned solely by the designer.

 Speaking about the development, Manish Malhotra said: “From the largest luxury couture stores in Delhi and Hyderabad; the launch of India’s first couture virtual store; and redefining glamour at Indian weddings, I have always aimed to set benchmarks across the life of the brand.
 The collaboration with Reliance Brands Ltd. was a natural decision for me, as it represents both Reliance’s astute vision and the family’s deep affinity for crafts and culture.
 As the brand aims for international expansion, business diversification, and renewed creative growth, there could have been no better strategic partner to accompany us on this journey.”